Josh Caddy: Personal life

-He attended high school at both Marcellin College and Eltham College (Victoria) in Melbourne's north-east.
+He attended high school at both Marcellin College and Eltham College in Melbourne's north-east.

 He, along with teammates Dustin Martin, Reece Conca, Dion Prestia, Toby Nankervis and Anthony Miles, owns a small stake in racehorse Main Stage which ran in the 2017 spring racing carnival.

 Burglary prank

 Caddy and teammate Billie Smedts were embroiled in controversy in April 2013 as a result of an attempted prank gone wrong.
 The pair were arrested at gunpoint by local police after they were spotted wearing balaclavas and attempting to enter a local house in the Geelong suburb of Kardinia Park.
 They received a warning from police after it was revealed they were attempting to scare teammate Jackson Thurlow and had simply approached the wrong house.
 A concerned neighbour had called police reporting an armed robbery when she saw the players knock on the door of the neighbouring property.
 The incident was resolved without further action by police or disciplinary action by the club.